ordovician/Transcriber/README.md

 - AVAudioRecorder
 - AVAudioPlayer

 Don't use this app as an example of good software engineering.
-It is hacked together to try out stuff.
 There is no proper error handling and methods are not neatly factored into separate files for better overview.

-## What Works and Doesn't

-I have been able to get audio playback and speech reckognition to work.
-However I have not been able to use AVAudioRecorder properly.
-I don't know why this is.
-I can get similar looking code in playground working.

-    import Speech

-    let paths = FileManager.default.urls(
-        for: .documentDirectory,
-        in: .userDomainMask)
-    let docsDir = paths[0]
-    let filename = docsDir.appendingPathComponent("voiceRec.m4a")

-    let settings = [
-        AVFormatIDKey: Int(kAudioFormatMPEG4AAC),
-        AVSampleRateKey: 12000,
-        AVNumberOfChannelsKey: 1,
-        AVEncoderAudioQualityKey: AVAudioQuality.high.rawValue
-    ]

-    let rec = try AVAudioRecorder(
-        url: filename,
-        settings: settings)
-    var ok = rec.prepareToRecord()

-    ok = rec.record()

-    // Evaluate this in playground when you are done recording rec.stop()

-However in the project this does not seem to work.
+## Rational Behind Design
+The GUI is mainly designed for experimentation and hacking.
+That is why it is fairly complex.
+It is to be able to see a lot of info and be able to do various operations in small steps to see what happens.

+## Howto Use
+Either click _record_ or select an audio file with the `...` button.
+When recording you need to click `stop` to end.
+You will then get the path to an audio file you just recorded.

+Whatever way you got a path to an audio file, you then click `transcribe` to turn audio into text.
+Note, this can take some time and program does not currently give any visual feedback on progress.